-The short and honest answer is yes but we also believe that schools are educational institutions and proselytising would be inappropriate.
+The short and honest answer is ‘yes’, but we also believe that schools are educational institutions and proselytising would be inappropriate.
 Step seeks, through our lessons and activities, to give young people enough information for them to make an informed and individual choice about the Christian message.
-If there are young people who do show an interest, we can provide opportunities for them to link with local churches and youth groups but we are careful to do this and train our volunteers to do this in an appropriate and transparent way.
-The fact Step has worked in local schools for over 20 years and we are continuously being asked to do more and more, is evidence we have built up a trusting relationship with school staff and students.
-We do have a Complaints procedure (see question below) should you deem any of our staff or volunteers are not acting in the high and appropriate standards we expect.
+If there are young people who do show an interest, we can provide opportunities for them to link with local churches and youth groups but we are careful to do this in an appropriate and transparent way.
+The fact that Step has worked in local schools for over 20 years, and that we are continuously being asked to do more and more, is evidence we have built up a trusting relationship with school staff and students.
+We do have a complaints procedure (see question below) should you feel that any of our staff or volunteers are not acting to the high and appropriate standard we expect.

 How does Step deal with pupil disclosures?

-Our staff and volunteers are trained to not promise confidentiality to pupils and where there is a disclosure they will assess the risk, contact the school Child Protection Officer where needed, record details of the disclosure and inform the Step Director of actions taken.
-Our Director will then liaise with the school to ensure the situation is dealt with.
+Our staff and volunteers are trained to not promise confidentiality to pupils.
+In the case of a disclosure they will assess the risk, contact the school’s Child Protection Officer where needed, record details of the disclosure and inform Step’s director of actions taken.
+Our director will then liaise with the school to ensure the situation is dealt with.
 If you would like to read our child protection policy, please get in touch.

 Does Step just teach RE lessons?

 We offer so much more than just RE lessons!
 For more details, please click here.